jalapic/engsoccerdata/README.md

 - Points deductions -  a list of points deductions of teams in each Euro league over time to make tables more accurate
 - Tie-breaking procedures - different Euro leagues have had different tie-breaking procedures over time.
 Having a record of this will help with making the `maketable` family of funcitons
 - Italian League in the early years - I think the first few seasons of the league need to be triple checked.

-- Team Names!
+- Team Names.
 Consistency in team names is very hard.
 A dataframe showing the various variations of teamnames for each team would be great (this is a particular problem in the French league).
--